Entries

 Get a record by calling hdk::prelude::get

-with the hash of its entry creation action.
+with the hash of either its entry creation action.
 The return value is a Result<holochain_integrity_types::record::Record>

 .